SCIENCE OFFICER INTERNSHIP

 - Must have or obtain a valid international drivers license prior to coming.

 - Must be fluent in English and at least Advanced Open Water Diver Certified, with expectations of receiving rescue diver certification while at MCP.

-- Must bring own laptop for work and data entry.
+- Bring own laptop for work and data entry.

 You are comfortable taking a leadership role, and have the people skills to manage volunteers and other interns at dive sites and on base.